-- · refuse or dishonour any payments or withdrawals, or - let you make any payments or withdrawals we may charge you an unarranged overdraft fee and interest.
+- refuse or dishonour any payments, withdrawals, or cheques we may charge a failed payment or dishonour fee, or - let you make any payments or withdrawals or pay any cheques we may charge you an unarranged overdraft fee and interest.

-If we let you make payments or withdrawals when you don't have enough money in your account, then we're lending you the money you don't have.
+If we let you make payments or withdrawals or we pay any cheques when you don't have enough money in your account, then we're lending you the money you don't have.
 You must repay that money as soon as possible or when we ask.

-How we process deposits, payments or withdrawals to or from your accounts
+How and when we process deposits, payments or withdrawals to or from your accounts